mdn/content/files/en-us/web/api/canvasrenderingcontext2d/createconicgradient/index.md

 ### Parameters

 - `startAngle`
   - : The angle at which to begin the gradient, in radians.
-Angle measurements start vertically above the center and move around clockwise.
+The angle starts from a line going horizontally right from the center, and proceeds clockwise.
 - `x`
   - : The x-axis coordinate of the center of the gradient.
 - `y`